Professor-G/StreamingInstability_YJ14/docs/source/Godines et al 2025.rst

 	q = 3/7.
 	T0 = 150

 	# Define the disk model as the Sigma_g, T, and H are needed.
-NOTE: These parameters are independent of grain size/stokes number so not input needed
+NOTE: These parameters are independent of grain size/stokes number so no input needed
 	model = disk_model.Model(r, r_c, M_star, M_disk, Z=Z, q=q, T0=T0)

 	# The Stokes numbers used in the simulations which correspond to the disk model in Fig. 1